kylepollina/kylepollina.github.io/content/writing/ass-economics.md

 ---
 page: writing
-title: ass logic
+title: ass economics
 published: true
 date: 07-06-2022
 ---

-# Ass logic
+# Ass economics

 Whenever doing something you can either half-ass it or whole-ass it.
 Half-assing something is really tempting because you save yourself one half-ass worth of time in the short term to spend